RAHUL-CB25/learning_track/AWK.md

 | `while ( condition ) { }` | Repeating an action while a condition holds |
 | `function name() { }` | Defining and calling reusable custom functions |

-This report is intended as a reference for my team and manager, summarizing my AWK learning progress with real commands, their component-by-component meaning, and the outputs tested on my local Linux environment.